VibrasticLab/ehealth-iot/reports/rpi_setup.md

 ```

-**Tips:** You can use SSHFS to mount a directory in RaspberryPi into you local directory
+**Tips:** You can use SSHFS to mount a directory in RaspberryPi into you local directory.
 Install [sshfs](https://archlinux.org/packages/community/x86_64/sshfs/) then you can mount using command

 ```sh